CONTACT US

 Do I get a report with your work?

-We often start with verbal reports, to determine the full scope of what is needed for the case, and if there is a need to move forward.
+We often start with verbal reports to determine the full scope of what is needed and if there is a cause to move forward with a detailed report.

-Written Reports are typically required with the final delivery along with derivative files intended to evidentiary use.
-They provide legal required documnetation of our work, and required reports aid us in evaluating other expert opinions.
+Written Reports are typically required with the final delivery along with derivative files intended for evidentiary use.
+They provide legal required documnetation of our work.
+These written reports also aid us in evaluating other expert opinions.

 How do I get you files?
 Can I email?